 Financial and Organizational Affairs - considers TMA finances, membership, representation, legal issues, and federation relationships.

 Medical Education and Health Care Quality - considers undergraduate, graduate and continuing education; physician workforce; and quality programs.

 Science and Public Health - considers core public health functions; environmental health; child and adolescent health; injury prevention; addictive and infectious diseases; regulatory issues; biomedical research; and preventive medicine.

 Socioeconomics - considers health care payment plans; Medicare and Medicaid; reimbursement; and legislative and regulatory issues.

-The TMA Handbook items to be considered at the TMA House of Delegates sessions will be posted on the TMA HOD page a few weeks prior to the start of the sessions.
+The TMA Handbook items to be considered by the TMA House were posted on the TMA HOD page on March 25, and supplemental items were added on April 8, 2021.